Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 - NNStreamer updates
   - NNStreamer has been upgraded to version 2.1.
   - Extra configuration for product support has been added.
-  - TF-Lite filter has been updated to support XNNPACK Delegate of Tensorflow Lite.
+  - TF-Lite filter has been updated to support XNNPACK Delegate of TensorFlow Lite.
   - TRIx-Engine filter for TRIV2 NPU has been added.
   - [Experimental] new interfaces for Edge-AI service are introduced.
 This will provide various among-device AI experiences:
     - Provides inference or AI-based service from low-powered node to high-end device.